 In that case, there were only 2 award seats left on that itinerary, but I have also run into this functioning as explained with fare buckets above.
 For example, three award seats might price at 45K miles each, but two award seats are 15K each.
 In those cases, I’ll book two at 15K each and expect to pay 45K just for the third seat (for a total of 15K + 15K + 45K = 75K miles) rather than paying 45K x 3 = 135K miles.

 Perhaps more importantly, booking tickets separately means being under separate confirmation numbers / PNRs.
 That has some downsides.
-If one of the members of your party has elite status benefits or a credit card benefit like free checked bags that would apply for all members on his or her reservation, the people booked under a separate PNR will not receive those benefits.
+If one of the members of your party has elite status benefits or a credit card benefit like free checked bags that would apply for all members on his or her reservation, the people booked under a separate PNR may not receive those benefits.
 In the case of irregular operations, there is some risk of your family being reaccommodated differently if the passengers are booked separately.
 It is sometimes possible to call and get PNRs linked, but the bottom line is that this adds a layer of potential complexity.

-Still, it can be worth it for the savings assuming that nothing goes wrong and/or you are prepared to handle the situation or advocate for the solution you want if things go sideways with your trip.
+Still, it can be worth it for the savings, assuming that nothing goes wrong and/or you are prepared to handle the situation or advocate for the solution you want if things go sideways with your trip.

-Flexible stop-over
+Flexible stopover

 Note the difference between a layover (a connection of less than 24 hours) and a stopover (a connection time of 24 hours or more).
 Most programs allow a layover of up to 24 hours on an international award ticket (and potentially several of them).